-Dapsone topical is used to treat acne.
+Dapsone topical is used to treat acne in children, teenagers, and adults.
 Dapsone is in a class of medications called sulfone antibiotics.
 It works by slowing or stopping the growth of bacteria and to decrease inflammation.

 HOW should this medicine be used?

 Dapsone comes as a gel to apply to the skin.
 It is usually applied once (7.5% gel) or twice (5% gel) daily.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Apply dapsone exactly as directed.
 Do not apply more or less of it or apply it more often than prescribed by your doctor.
 Applying more dapsone or applying dapsone more often than recommended will not speed up or improve results, but it may irritate your skin.